kredar/kredar.github.io/_posts/2023-09-03-AI-primer-for-pm.md

 permalink: /AI-primer-for-pm/
 ---

 _This is Part I of the AI for PMs series.
-See [Part II](/AI-primer-for-pm-part2/) on what to pay attention to when you start building an AI product._
+See [AI for PMs - Part II](/AI-primer-for-pm-part2/) on what to pay attention to when you start building an AI product._
 {: .notice--info}

 ## Introduction